Lisa Jaster

-Lisa Jaster is a United States Army Reserve lieutenant colonel and engineer officer who was the first female reserve soldier to graduate from the Army's Ranger School.
+Lisa Jaster is a United States Army Reserve Colonel and engineer officer who was the first female reserve soldier to graduate from the Army's Ranger School.
 She completed the training, which as many as 60 percent of students fail within the first four days, after "recycling" through, or retrying, several phases of the multi-locational course.
 Due to being recycled, she was at the school for six months; the school takes a minimum of 61 days and includes up to 20 hours of training per day alongside a strict diet.
 She graduated at age 37, while the average trainee age is 23.

 Jaster, a marathoner and CrossFit fanatic, served seven years on active duty (including tours in Iraq and Afghanistan).
 She faced difficult moments throughout her Ranger training, and cites the day two other women in the program advanced ahead of her to become the first and second female Rangers as especially trying.
 Throughout her training, she says she drew strength from her family, keeping pictures of her two young children with husband U.S. Marine Lt.
 Col. Allan Jaster in her pocket and stealing glances between training assignments.